-For students using animals in their research, the ethical use and care of animals is an integral part of research integrity at Saint Mary's University.
-If thesis research involves the use of live animals, graduate students must receive certification from the Animal Care Committee.
-The Saint Mary's Animal Care Committee (animalcare@smu.ca) follows the standards (i.e., guidelines and policies) of the Canadian Council on Animal Care (CCAC; http://www.ccac.ca/en).
+For faculty and students using animals in their research, the ethical use and care of animals is an integral part of research integrity at Saint Mary's University.
+If thesis research involves the use of live animals, including in the field, graduate students must receive approval from the Animal Care Committee.
+The Saint Mary's Animal Care Committee (animalcare@smu.ca) follows the standards (i.e., guidelines and policies) of the Canadian Council on Animal Care (CCAC; https://ccac.ca/).
 Section 9 of this handbook gives more details on the certification process.